• Home

 The show begins with a variety of recent animal news stories including an alligator on a beer run, stealing a shark from the San Antonio Aquarium, and a near-fatal bite from a pet cobra.
 Peter then welcomes Pat Craig, Executive Director of The Wild Animal Sanctuary, located in Colorado.
 There is a captive wildlife crisis […]

-Filed Under: 2018 Show Archive, Animal Cruelty, General Information, Tigers, Veterinary topics Tagged With: veterinary, Tigers, Sanctuary, Sharks
+Filed Under: 2018 Show Archive, Animal Cruelty, General Information, Tigers, Veterinary topics Tagged With: Sanctuary, veterinary, Sharks, Tigers

 Animals Today July 28, 2018.
 Helping pets stay safe and cool in summer.
 Jaguar escapes zoo enclosure.
 A prisoner is paired with a pit bull, and both lives are transformed.
 The first animal shelter in the US.